ryedin/site/_deployment/rolling-updates.md

 Status     failed
 ```

 #### Health Checks

-If the Process does not [exposes ports](/docs/port-mapping) it is considered healthy if it starts and doesn't immediately exit or crash.
+If the Process does not [expose ports](/docs/port-mapping) it is considered healthy if it starts and doesn't immediately exit or crash.

 If the Process [exposes ports](/docs/port-mapping) is it considered healthy after it: